 Instructions

-• Lightly coat a 5-quart or larger slow cooker with nonstick spray.
+- Lightly coat a 5-quart or larger slow cooker with nonstick spray.
 Add the rice, carrots, shallot, and Dijon mustard, and stir to combine.
 Arrange the chicken breasts on top, then sprinkle with the garlic powder, thyme, salt, and pepper.
-Pour in the chicken broth.
-Cover and cook on HIGH for 1 1/2 to 2 1/2 hours, until the chicken is cooked through.
+Pour in 2 1/2 cups chicken broth.
+Cover and cook on HIGH for 1 1/2 to 2 hours, until the chicken is cooked through.

-• Remove the chicken to a plate and cover to keep warm.
-Stir the rice, vegetables, and broth, then re-cover and continue cooking on high until the rice is tender, about 1 additional hour.**
+- Remove the chicken to a plate and cover to keep warm.
+Stir the rice, vegetables, and broth, then re-cover and continue cooking on high until the rice is tender, about 1 to 1 1/2 additional hours.** If the rice seems dry, splash in some of the remaining 1 cup broth.

 Video